By Michael Tetreault, Editor-In-Chief

 Communicating Vision and Task-Specific Confidence.

 “In selecting only a small population of clients and providing dedicated counseling sessions, sometimes as often as weekly, allows clients to actively participate in their care plan and to move goals forward at a real-time pace.
-This enables all of us to realize that healthcare can be a positive experience.” ~Dr. Carrie Bordinko of Consolaré Primary Care in Paradise Valley, AZ
+This enables all of us to realize that healthcare can be a positive experience.” ~Dr. Carrie Bordinko Dr. Carrie Bordinko, RN, BSN, MD– Founder and CEO of Benessair Health in Arizona.

 Physicians who’ve traveled down this path over the past 15-years imagine another world free from insurance burdens and heavy administrative overhead.
 They envision spending more time with patients and enjoying the practice of medicine again.
 Oftentimes, these physicians and medical practice business owners will find themselves facing naysayers, says one doctors in New York.
 ‘We often see the future before it plays out.
 We have to be prepared to be several steps ahead of the market.’